 Entry requirements: It is preferred that students have taken Physical Education at Level 1, but it is not essential.
-Subject teacher approval must be gained if Level 1 Physical Education was not achieved.

-Course summary: The course has both theory and practical elements.
-Topics may include:

-Training methods and principles (Exercise Science)

-Body structure and function (Anatomy)

-Physics of human movement (Biomechanical principles)

-Leadership principles

-Psychological skills and Skill-learning principles

-Course Fee: Approximately \$50
+Credits: Up to 20 Level 2 credits Course summary: The course has both theory and practical elements.
+Topics may include: Training methods and principles (Exercise Science) Body structure and function (Anatomy) Physics of human movement (Biomechanical principles) Leadership principles Psychological skills and Skill-learning principles Course Fee: Up to \$20.
+Students may choose to do some activities that require a fee as part of this course.
+Activities will be optional and Caregivers will be informed if this is the case.